 Accepting that you have a problem is the first step to recovery.
 A counsellor or psychotherapist will help you to understand the cause of your alcohol issue, which may be stress, a relationship problem or lack of confidence.
 It can also be a way to 'self medicate' for depression or anxiety.
 Counselling or psychotherapy will normally deal with understanding the root cause of your alcohol problem, your relationship with alcohol and your triggers.
 It will also include a programme of behavioural change and strategies for abstaining and relapse prevention.

-CBT's approach to alcohol dependence is to identify unhelpful and unrealistic thoughts and beliefs that may be contributing towards your alcohol dependence, such as:
+A therapist will also help you identify unhelpful and unrealistic thoughts and beliefs that may be contributing towards your alcohol dependence, such as:

 Once such thoughts and beliefs are identified, you will be asked to base your behaviour on more realistic and helpful thoughts, such as: